Style: Sarouk Rugs, Persian Sarouk Rugs and Carpets

-Sarouk, a village located in West Central Persia, was a flourishing weaving region from the late 19th century through the early to the mid-20th century.
-Lying a few miles north of Arak (Sultanabad), what is now the Markazi province of Iran, Sarouk was known for its high-quality, artistically unique carpets that featured intricate center medallion motifs.
+Sarouk, a village located in West Central Persia, was a flourishing weaving region from the late 19th century through the early to mid-20th century.
+Lying a few miles north of Arak (Sultanabad), what is now the Markazi province of Iran, Sarouk was known for its high-quality, artistically unique carpets featuring intricate center medallion motifs.
 The history of Sarouk rugs is quite interesting.

 One of the most famous carpet designers in Sarouk was named Farahan.
 In the 19th century, to compete with Kashan in the rug market, he began creating rugs with curvilinear designs and floral motifs and patterns, which came to be known as Farahan Sarouk.
 They had naturally dyed medallions on blue or ivory fields, in addition to pictures of birds and trees.